thomas-fossati/draft-cca-endorsements/draft-ydb-rats-cca-endorsements.md

 the "reference value" triple.
 A single `reference-triple-record` SHALL completely describe the CCA platform measurements.

+#### CCA Platform Software Components
-The identifier of a measured software component is encoded in a `arm-swcomp-id` object as follows {{ex-swcomp-id}}:
+For the Reference Values of CCA platform software components the identifier of a measured software component is encoded in a `arm-swcomp-id` object as follows {{ex-swcomp-id}}:

 ~~~
 {::include cca-ext/swcomp-id.cddl}